 Following the terms of the legal year, the Inns' Qualifying Session Terms are called Hilary, Easter, Trinity and Michaelmas.
 You will find details on what is happening on any given night in the Inn Calendar.
-The compulsory 12 Qualifying Sessions must be attended over a period of no more than five years.
+The compulsory 12 Qualifying Sessions must be attended during a period of no more than five years ending on the date on which that person is Called to the Bar.
 Most students manage to fit them into a single year.
 Many students enjoy the experience and ambience of dining in Hall and lunch in Hall regularly.
 Students and members alike are encouraged to continue to attend Qualifying Sessions throughout their career and to bring guests as often as possible.

-Attendance at Qualifying Sessions in Hall is recorded by the porters, who collect students' tickets and mark their names on a list as having attended.
-The onus is on students to hand in their tickets and thus to make sure that their attendance goes on record.
+- Hand in their ticket to the Front of House Staff, who record attendance.
+The onus is on member to hand in their ticket and thus to make sure that their attendance goes on record.

+- Stay until the end of the event.
+Details of timings for each QS are provided on the website.
 In exceptional circumstances, students may seek permission to leave early.
 In order to do so, they will need to contact the Treasury Office by email to request permission beforehand.
-If permission is given, students will have to have a printout of the email to show to the Porters if requested.
+If permission is given, students should bring a printout of the email to show to the Front of House staff if requested.